pouchdb/pouchdb/docs/_posts/2016-04-28-prebuilt-databases-with-pouchdb.md

 {% include img.html src="turtles_db.png" alt="A database with some Teenage Mutant Ninja Turtles" %}

-We have four documents in this databases, which I've named `turtles`.
+We have four documents in this database, which I've named `turtles`.

 Next, we need to convert this data into a SQLite file.
 If we started PouchDB Server like so: